EliRibble/mothermayi/README.md

 pip install mothermayi-pylint
 ```

-This installs the `pylint` hook for `mothermayi`.
-You can get more information on pylint at it's website <insert>.
+This installs the `pylint` hook for `mothermayi` (https://github.com/EliRibble/mothermayi).
+You can get more information on pylint at it's website at http://www.pylint.org/.
 Now if you perform a commit you'll see something like this:

 ```
 $ git commit